MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 2020-01-01  2020-01-03   2      x1    1     y1      50
 ```

 We can now compute all the correlations we want by grouping over `(delta, x_var, y_var)`.
-Again, this is still relatively straighforward as long as you procede step by step:
+Again, this is still relatively simple as long as you proceed step by step:

 ```sql
 , cross_corrs AS (